RzgarHosseini/R-CBN/README.md

 •	Source code available from: https://github.com/rockwillck/CBN2Path

-Please see the vignette of the CBN2Path R package, which provides detailed information on how to use different CBN models and their associated pathway analysis functions.
+Please run the vignette of the CBN2Path R package, which provides detailed information on how to use different CBN models and their associated pathway analysis functions.

 ---